gdcooney/blog/src/data/blog/random-astro-logger.md

 Currently, this is writing .md files to content/logs.
 I think I'll update this process to write to either S3 or Github so that I can create and access logs from anywhere.

-I'll also need to work out a better format for the markdown files, or potentially define a more AI friendly fomat.
+I'll also need to work out a better format for the markdown files, or potentially define a more AI friendly format.